nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #)	Leave the *Settings* as they are.

 #)	In the section *Target nodes*, click *Click on canvas* to activate the map tool.
-On the map canvas, click on a node in the inundated area near Vaethvey 21-29.
+On the map canvas, click on a node in the inundated area near Vaethvej 21-29.

 The tool automatically calculates the upstream catchment area for the nodes that you selected.
 By choosing *Clear results*, the catchment will disappear and you can choose different nodes to derive the upstream catchment for.

 #)	In the *Output* section, check the *Downstream* option and uncheck the *Upstream* option.
 The result gives us a indication of how the flood volume is drained during and after the event.

-The upstream and downstream areas for Vaethvey 21-29 should look like this:
+The upstream and downstream areas for Vaethvej 21-29 should look like this:

 .. image:: /image/langaa_watershed_output.png